 Also be sure to check out these other 15 Nautical Baby Shower Ideas!

-Need some DIY baby gift ideas?
+Need some baby crafts ideas?
 Check out these other posts:

 Cutesy Crafts is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.
 This post contains affiliate links.